shellyzh/zixuan-zhou-shelly.github.io/content/publication/preprint/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image credit: Newsweek (https://www.newsweek.com/california-drought-still-climate-change-rainfall-1771800)'
+  caption: 'Image credit:  iStock / Getty Images Plus'
   focal_point: ""
   preview_only: false